L.A. Lakers qualified for an emergency PPP loan — why didn't nonprofits?

 More than half a trillion dollars in aid has been set aside for the government's Paycheck Protection Program to help small businesses weather the coronavirus pandemic — but the hastily crafted guidelines mean some of the most needy businesses miss out on crucial funding.

-These groups could desperately use an influx of cash as they cater to increasing numbers of society’s most vulnerable populations, such as the homeless and elderly, many of whom are also high risk for developing severe COVID-19 symptoms.
+Those groups could desperately use an influx of cash as they cater to increasing numbers of society's most vulnerable populations, such as the homeless and the elderly, many of whom are also at high risk for developing severe symptoms of COVID-19, the disease associated with the coronavirus.

 "These nonprofits are the kinds of groups that fall through the cracks," said Doug White, a nonprofit and philanthropic adviser.
 "This bill doesn't go where they are.
 They're being hung out to dry."

-While the workforce restriction prevented nonprofits from accessing much-needed cash, the otherwise loose guidelines meant unintended recipients got millions of dollars.
-That included the L.A.
-Lakers basketball team, one of the most profitable franchises in the NBA, which was able to secure $4.6 million during the first round of PPP distributions.
+While the workforce restriction prevented nonprofits from getting access to much-needed cash, the otherwise loose guidelines meant unintended recipients got millions of dollars.
+That included the Los Angeles Lakers basketball team, one of the most profitable franchises in the NBA, which was able to secure $4.6 million during the first round of PPP distributions.
 The Lakers eventually returned the money.

 As providers of essential services, these nonprofits have to stay open.
-Not only are existing services in higher demand but there are also new expenses related to COVID-19 that are taxing finances.
+Not only are existing services in higher demand, but new expenses related to COVID-19 are also taxing finances.

-The problem is not whether these crucial organizations can pay back the money — it's whether or not they can stay afloat long enough to continue to help people survive the pandemic.
+The problem is not whether these crucial organizations can pay back the money — it's whether they can stay afloat long enough to continue to help people survive the pandemic.

-The issue facing these large nonprofits is not whether they’ll get back the money they spend.
-They most likely will, via reimbursements from the city or state.
-The problem is whether they can stay afloat long enough to survive the pandemic without the immediate relief something like PPP would provide.
+The issue facing these large nonprofits is not whether they'll get back the money they spend.
+They most likely will, through reimbursements from cities or states.
+The problem is whether they can stay afloat long enough to survive the pandemic without the immediate relief that something like PPP would provide.

 Help USA, which is based in New York City, operates 53 programs and shelters in six states.
-In order to serve more than 3,500 people every day, it has a workforce of over 1,600 employees, including social workers, janitorial crews and security officers.
+To serve more than 3,500 people every day, it has a workforce of over 1,600 employees, including social workers, janitorial crews and security officers.

 "Over the last month, we've put out close to $700,000 in COVID-related expenses, including protective gear, extra staffing, diapers, supplies for families quarantining with us," Hameline said.

-One of the biggest new outbreak-related expenses is disinfecting after a suspected or positive COVID-19 case.
+One of the biggest new outbreak-related expenses is disinfection after a suspected or positive COVID-19 case.
 It requires hiring a specialized outside company that sends cleaners in heavy protective gear.
 Each incident costs thousands of dollars.
-Last week alone they had to hire cleaners seven times.
-In all, they’ve spent upwards of $100,000 on COVID-related sanitation.
+Last week alone, Help USA had to hire cleaners seven times.
+In all, it has spent upward of $100,000 on COVID-19-related sanitation.

 Help USA also now has to pay for heavily marked-up protective gear for workers and occupants while continuing to pay regular vendors, who are strained by the economic downturn and adopting a first-pay, first-served policy.

-There’s also heavier reliance on the services Help USA provides, such as its food pantry, as more adults and children are out of work and school.
-Costs that might be offset by a workplace or school are now being placed on the organization and its shelters.
-For instance, Help USA had to buy mobile Wi-Fi devices to make sure the students in its shelters affected by school closures can keep up with virtual instruction.
+There's also heavier reliance on the services Help USA provides, such as its food pantry, as more adults and children are out of work and school.
+Costs that might be offset by a workplace or a school are being placed on the organization and its shelters.
+For instance, Help USA had to buy mobile Wi-Fi devices to make sure the students in its shelters can keep up with virtual instruction while schools are closed.

 It's also paying its employees 100 percent of their usual salaries even as they work reduced hours.

-“I wake up between three and four in the morning worrying about people dying and running out of money,” Hameline said.
-“I don’t know how to consider what one does when you run out of cash.”
+"I wake up between 3 and 4 in the morning worrying about people dying and running out of money," Hameline said.
+"I don't know how to consider what one does when you run out of cash."

 Help USA is $13 million in the red.
-It’s working to increase its line of credit from $5 million to $10 million, which is an expensive route for a nonprofit and one that Brooklyn-based CAMBA is trying to avoid.
+It's working to increase its line of credit from $5 million to $10 million, which is an expensive route for a nonprofit — one that CAMBA, based in Brooklyn, New York, is trying to avoid.

-CAMBA, which runs numerous homeless shelters and provides social services to New Yorkers, has roughly 2,000 employees.
+CAMBA, which runs numerous homeless shelters and provides social services to New Yorkers, has about 2,000 employees.

-“We’ve expended approximately $1 million in this very short period of time,” said CEO Joanne Oplustil.
+"We've expended approximately $1 million in this very short period of time," CEO Joanne Oplustil said.

 Part of the cost is associated with providing its shelters with a daily supply of 1,500 gloves, 500 masks and 30 gowns.
-CAMBA has also had to rent hotel rooms to ensure those in its adult shelters, which are structured like dorms, can socially distance.
-There’s also greater demand for expensive wrap-around services such as meal delivery for the elderly and those in quarantine who have tested positive for COVID-19.
+CAMBA has also had to rent hotel rooms to ensure that people in its adult shelters, which are structured like dorms, can socially distance.
+There's also greater demand for expensive wraparound services, such as meal delivery for the elderly and those in quarantine who have tested positive for COVID-19.

-Not only are nonprofits being skipped over by coronavirus-related aid, they’ve had to cancel valuable fundraising events because of social distancing lockdowns.
-Some groups have become creative and turned to other foundations for assistance, but it’s only a temporary fix.
+Not only are nonprofits being skipped over by coronavirus-related aid; they've also had to cancel valuable fundraising events because of social distancing lockdowns.
+Some groups have become creative and turned to other foundations for assistance, but that's only a temporary fix.

 Henry Street Settlement CEO David Garza was recently able to secure an additional $1 million, but increased costs due to the pandemic have pushed ongoing expenditures well over that amount.

-Henry Street operates four homeless shelters and two supportive housing units in New York and is now providing 1,800 meals a day to people.
+Henry Street, which operates four homeless shelters and two supportive housing units in New York, is now providing 1,800 meals a day to people.
 It employs about 700 workers.

-The organization is paying on-site staff time-and-a-half and, for the time being, has been able to continue paying its employees who aren’t currently working.
-It has also launched a helpline staffed by 16 case workers to serve those sheltering at home.
-Henry Street also issued emergency cash grants totaling tens of thousands of dollars to high-risk groups such as the undocumented, artists and gig workers.
+The organization is paying onsite staff members time and a half, and, for the time being, it has been able to continue paying its employees who aren't currently working.
+It has launched a help line staffed by 16 caseworkers to serve those sheltering at home.
+Henry Street also issued emergency cash grants totaling tens of thousands of dollars to high-risk groups, such as the undocumented, artists and gig workers.

 "It's gravely unfortunate that we're not eligible considering the relevance and importance of what we're doing," Garza said.
 "As much as I understand the speed with which they needed to get this out, that's what happens when you issue a one-size-fits-all guideline like 500 employees."

-Unfortunately, the end of the pandemic and a return to normalcy will only mean more strain on human services providers as they deal with the fallout of a distressed economy.
+Unfortunately, the end of the pandemic and a return to normalcy will only mean more strain as human services providers deal with the fallout of a distressed economy.

 "More people are going to be homeless because of the outbreak," White said.

-Jackson echoed this, noting that evictions will increase as will reliance on essential services.
+Jackson agreed, saying evictions will increase, as will reliance on essential services.

 "Nonprofits will be in an even riskier position in the long term, because COVID recovery is going to be squarely on their backs," Jackson said.
 "They're going to be more heavily relied upon when we come back from this."